Digital design group Lucky Beard invests €1.1m in Dublin

 “Lucky Beard is all about co-creation with our partners.
 We are small by design and intend to remain that way,” said Lucky Beard’s Irish managing director Elaine Devereux. “ By blending both the advisory and product design arms of the business, we are able to help companies realise meaningful and impactful change quickly.”

-Lucky Beard, which is working with Irish businesses to adapt to changes accelerated by Covid-19, was founded in South Africa in 2015 by Adam Oberem and James Nelson, along with Mark Schefermann and Jason Knight.
+Lucky Beard, which is working with Irish businesses to adapt to changes accelerated by Covid-19, was founded in South Africa in 2015 by Adam Oberem and James Nelson, along with Mark Schefermann.
 Mr Oberem and Mr Nelson relocated to Ireland under the Start-up Entrepreneur Programme (Step), which supports entrepreneurs wishing to establish their business and live in Ireland full-time.

 Its Irish clients include Irish Life, 123.ie, the Institute of Banking, McCauley’s Pharmacy and Aryza.